 Can Salt and Borax Kill Bed Bugs?

 Sodium borate or simply borax is another cleaning powder.
 However, unlike other solutions that we have mentioned on this list, it can be effective against bugs.

 How Sodium Borate Works on Other Bugs

-- Though it does not kill them instantly, it is a slow-working poison that can be used to control some bed bugs.
+- Though it does not kill them instantly, it is a slow-working poison used to control some bed bugs.

 That said, borax might kill other bugs such as cockroaches.
 However, there is no way it can kill bed bugs since they only ingest blood.
 Therefore, it is not possible that they will ingest sodium borate accidentally.
 They don’t use mouth to feed.
 Instead, they have an elongated tube similar to that of mosquitoes.

 Can Epsom Salt Really Kill Bed Bugs?

 Also known as magnesium sulfate, Epsom salt is another type of salt used for many home and industrial purposes.
 Farmers use it to add sulfur to the soil to enhance productivity by getting rid of pests.
 Also, Epsom salt is used to brew beer.